-For easily listing the Managed Switch in your Ethernet environment, the Planet Smart Discovery Utility is an ideal solution.
+For easily listing the Managed Switch in your Ethernet environment, the Planet Smart Discovery Utility from user's manual CD-ROM is an ideal solution.
 The following installation instructions are to guide you to running the Planet Smart Discovery Utility.

-- 1. Download the PLANET Smart Discovery Utility from PLANET Official Website. - 2.
-Deposit the Planet Smart Discovery Utility in administrator PC. - 3.
+- 1. Deposit the Planet Smart Discovery Utility in administrator PC. - 2.
 Run this utility as the following screen appears.

-Figure 3-6: Planet Smart Discovery Utility Screen
+Figure 3-1-6 Planet Smart Discovery Utility Screen